Where to get a secured business loan

 What can I use a secured business loan for?

-What can I use as collateral?
+What can I use as collateral for a secured business loan?

 The assets most commonly used to secure a business loan are commercial and residential property.
 But realistically, anything of value can be put up as collateral.
 Depending on the lender and the amount you want to borrow, you may be able to use the following assets as security: